 By definition, TIDES is an interdisciplinary experience, driven by intellectual curiosity, active learning, and experiential education.
-Discover the exciting topics of this year’s RLC TIDES below.
+Discover the exciting topics of this year’s TIDES below.
 Each class also has an accompanying peer mentor.
 Meet yours.

 TIDES courses marked with an asterisk (*) are Service Learning courses.
 Students in these courses must also register for the corresponding Service Learning component.

 Students will be introduced to the history and cultural folkways of New Orleans through the study of historic figures, cemetery architecture, monument construction and funerary symbolism reflected in stone and iron.
 Why are above-ground tombs more prevalent in New Orleans?
 What are the different tomb types and their architectural styles?
 Why do families in Louisiana visit cemeteries on All Saints Day?
 What symbolism does funerary art in stone and iron reveal?
 This TIDES course will provide several informative field sessions to local cemeteries combined with class lectures.